Fayette County Public Schools

 McGuire

-School Board Member Melanie McGuire represents District 3.
+School Board Member Melanie McGuire represents District Three.
 Mrs McGuire has dedicated over 15 years of service to Fayette County and the Public School System in many capacities.
 She was the past President of the Fayette County Education Association, a former candidate of the SCORE TN Educator Fellowship program, a current Leadership Fayette participant, an active member of the TN Education Association, and sits on the Board for the Dewitt Community Center.
 Her work and training in the fields of education, mental health, and school counseling have developed her holistic perspective on the many factors that impact student success.

 In her role as a school board member she has had many conversations with parents, teachers, and other community members, which has presented her with a wide range of topics.
 Mrs. McGuire wants to ensure students, families, and educators are included in decision making processes.
 She stated “All members of the educational community should work together to build lasting solutions, be held accountable, and work toward equity, inclusion, and excellence for all populations in our schools.”